How to Grow Fig Trees: The Ultimate Step-by-Step Guide

 Pruning Fig Trees

-At the time of transplanting, we typically prune the top of young fig trees if they’re growing as a single vertical trunk.
+At the time of transplanting, I typically prune the top of young fig trees if they’re growing as a single vertical trunk.
 Topping straight “whips” young will encourage branching and a more bushy structure – perfect to easily harvest fruit.
 See the photos below for further instruction.
 Unpruned whips will eventually branch too, but not as soon or vigorously as when topped.

 Thereafter, prune fig trees during the dormant season, once they’ve lost their leaves in late fall or winter.
 Use clean and sanitized pruning shears or loppers to remove weak, diseased, dead, or otherwise undesirable branches from the tree.
 Removing (or topping) vertical branches near the center of the tree will create a more open and wide canopy, and increased growth of lateral fruiting branches.
 Pruning back the main branches by one quarter to a third each year will promote continued branching.

 Last but not least, remove any branches that spring up from the very base of the tree by the soil.
 These undesirable growths are called “suckers” because they draw energy and nutrients away from the main tree.
-(I don’t find suckers to be very common on fig trees compared to other fruit trees like apples or stone fruit.)

 Diagram courtesy of Deep Green Permaculture

-If you grow fig trees in a climate where temperatures dip below 15 to 20 degrees Fahrenheit for extended periods of time, plan to protect your tree during winter.
 Potted fig trees should be brought inside or into a garage, shed, or other place that is sheltered from freezing conditions.
 In-ground trees can be protected with frost cloth or burlap if needed.
 A good deep layer of mulch around the base of the tree will help to insulate the soil and roots to reduce hard frost damage.

 Fig Tree Pests or Disease

 Thankfully, few pests or diseases bother fig trees.
 The most common fig tree pests we contend with are gophers (who eat the roots) and birds (who eat the fruit).
 Planting your fig tree in a gopher basket will protect them from gnawing gopher damage.
-As previously discussed, green or white-skin fig varieties are far less attractive to birds in our experience!
+As previously discussed, green or white-skin fig varieties are far less attractive to birds in my experience!

 Other potential fig tree pests or disease include thrips, root knot nematodes, rust, and leaf spot.